 Green Chia Pudding is perfect for a nutritious breakfast, a satisfying snack, or a sugar-free dessert.
 It’s easy to make with only a few ingredients.
 And this recipe is naturally vegan and gluten-free.

 Mexico’s Tarahumara people eat the seeds as one of the staples of their diet and are able to run ultra-long distances.

 Now the little black seeds are a staple in many kitchens.

-One of the amazing properties of chia seeds is that they absorb up to 14 times their weight in water and form a gel that is perfect for making pudding.
+In addition, one of the amazing properties of chia seeds is that they absorb up to 14 times their weight in water and form a gel that is perfect for making pudding.

 You can also grind the seeds and mix into water to make an egg-substitute for baking.